What is the purpose of the Business Innovation Survey?

 What is a firm’s “innovation expenditure”?

 Innovation expenditure is the amount of expenditure committed to innovation, including current expenditure (personnel, for example) and capital expenditure (for example, buildings or equipment).
-For the 2014-2016 round of the Survey, we request that you provide: 1. turnover data for two years, and 2. expenditure data for one year.
-If these data are not available to you when completing the questionnaire, please provide estimates.
+For the 2014-2016 round of the Survey, we request that respondents provide: 1. turnover data for two years, and 2. expenditure data for one year.
+If these data are not available to respondents when completing the questionnaire, we ask that estimates are provided.
 We also remind you that all firm-level data provided in this section of the questionnaire are kept strictly confidential and are not made public in any way.

 What is a product innovation?